Delaney-Claw/Delaney-Claw.github.io/_pages/about.md

 ---

-Delaney is seeking opportunities in prosthetics and orthotics research and development to improve patient mobility and comfort using her human centered design, prototype fabrication, and data analysis experience.
+Delaney is seeking opportunities in mobility device research and development to improve patient experience and comfort using her human centered design, prototype fabrication, and data analysis experience.

 ## Education
 Vanderbilt University, 2020 - 2024
- * BE Biomedical Engineering
+ * BE in Biomedical Engineering
+ * Minor in Digital Fabrication

 ## Work Experiences
 **Prosthetics and Orthotics Intern, Hanger Clinic**